Risk and Compliance Solutions

 Automated control testing extends policy-as-code to the broader set of compliance controls that can be evaluated programmatically — access control reviews, encryption posture, log completeness, vulnerability scan coverage, and patch currency.
 Automated testing produces continuous evidence of control effectiveness, which is the substance of what assessors evaluate and what audit reports document.

 Compliance dashboards provide real-time visibility into compliance posture across control domains and applicable frameworks, enabling compliance teams to identify and prioritize remediation without waiting for periodic manual assessment cycles.
-Dashboard design must account for the specific metrics and evidence requirements of each applicable framework — a dashboard built for FISMA reporting has different content requirements than one built for SOC 2 evidence collection.
+Dashboard design must account for the specific metrics and evidence requirements of each applicable framework — a dashboard built for HIPAA reporting has different content requirements than one built for SOC 2 evidence collection.

 Risk and Compliance for AI Systems